SteelCompendium/data-rules-md-dse/Abilities/Troubadour/6th-Level Features/Legendary Drum Fill.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.6th-level-feature:legendary-drum-fill-9-drama
   scdc:
-    - 1.1.1:13.2.3.3:04
+    - 1.1.1:11.2.3.3:04
   source: mcdm.heroes.v1
   subclass: Virtuoso
   target: Self and each ally in the area
   type: feature/ability/troubadour/6th-level-feature
 effects:
-  - effect: Each target gains 1 surge, then gains 1 surge at the start of each combat round until the end of the encounter.
+  - name: Effect
-    name: Effect
+    effect: Each target gains 1 surge, then gains 1 surge at the start of each combat round until the end of the encounter.
 ```